Cambridge-ICCS/FTorch/examples/5_Looping/README.md

 We revisit SimpleNet from the first example that takes an input tensor of length 5 and multiplies it by two.
-This time we start by passing it the the tensor `[1.0, 2.0, 3.0, 4.0]`, but then iterate 10,000 times, each time incrementing each element by 1.0.
+This time we start by passing it the tensor `[1.0, 2.0, 3.0, 4.0]`, but then iterate 10,000 times, each time incrementing each element by 1.0.
 We sum the results of each forward pass and print the final result.